- MIS Tutorial

 Tactical Information − Tactical information is concerned with the information needed for exercising control over business resources, like budgeting, quality control, service level, inventory level, productivity level etc.

 Operational Information − Operational information is concerned with plant/business level information and is used to ensure proper conduction of specific operational tasks as planned/intended.
 Various operator specific, machine specific and shift specific jobs for quality control checks comes under this category.

 Classification by Application

-Planning Information: these are information needed for establishing standard norms and specifications in an organization.
-This information is used in strategic, tactical and operation planning of any activity.
+Planning Information − These are the information needed for establishing standard norms and specifications in an organization.
+This information is used in strategic, tactical, and operation planning of any activity.
 Examples of such information are time standards, design standards.

-Control Information: This information is needed for establishing control over all business activities through feedback mechanism.
-This information is used for controlling attainment, nature and utilization important processes in a system.
+Control Information − This information is needed for establishing control over all business activities through feedback mechanism.
+This information is used for controlling attainment, nature and utilization of important processes in a system.
 When such information reflects a deviation from the established standards, the system should induce a decision or an action leading to control.

-Organizational Information: Organizational information deals with an organization's environment, culture in the light of its objectives.
-Karl Weick's Organizational Information Theory emphasizes that an organization reduce equivocality or uncertainty by collecting, managing and using these information prudently.
+Organizational Information − Organizational information deals with an organization's environment, culture in the light of its objectives.
+Karl Weick's Organizational Information Theory emphasizes that an organization reduces its equivocality or uncertainty by collecting, managing and using these information prudently.
 This information is used by everybody in the organization; examples of such information are employee and payroll information.

-Database Information: Database information construes large quantities of information that has multiple use and application.
+Database Information − Database information construes large quantities of information that has multiple usage and application.
 Such information is stored, retrieved and managed to create databases.
 For example, material specification or supplier information is stored for multiple users.